 ‘Why Swiss Re?’ and ‘Why reinsurance?’
 Answering key application and interview questions

 Candidates who have taken part in the graduates@swissre recruitment process often report being asked during interviews about their reasons for applying to Swiss Re, as well as what they know about reinsurance and why it appeals.
-You are also expected to tackle these topics in your covering letter if you write one (and Swiss Re strongly encourages you to).
+You are also expected to tackle these topics in your covering letter.

 Many graduate applicants know that they should include evidence of having done some research into the company when giving their reasons for applying.
 For Swiss Re, an environmentally conscious graduate might say something along the lines of:

 'I am applying to you because I identify with the importance you place on helping communities become climate change resilient, through developing products and services to reduce the impact of climate change, promoting the importance of taking action on climate change and tackling your own carbon footprint.’

 This would certainly show research and gives a solid reason for applying.
 However, the answer will be more convincing if the candidate either:

 a) backs it up with an example of how they have worked to minimise the impact of climate change themselves or otherwise can show evidence of having an interest in climate change

 b) can link this reason to their own career ambitions: for example, wanting to contribute to thought leadership on climate change or considering whether to move into climate change analysis (if appropriate to the role).

 Essentially, the point is: when answering ‘why?’, bring the answer back to you: your skills, your experiences and your career ambitions.